Join us and contribute to the sustainable and circular development of Slovenia.

 LIFE IP RESTART strategic project: Boosting waste recycling into valuable products by setting the environment for a circular economy in Slovenia (2022–2030) strives for a smoother transition of Slovenia to a circular economy.

-The Ministry of the Environment, Climate and Energy of the Republic of Slovenia, as lead partner, will cooperate with 15 partners to develop innovative solutions to improve the waste recycling into valuable new products, particularly in the construction and mining sectors.
+The Ministry of the Environment and Spatial Planning of the Republic of Slovenia, as lead partner, will cooperate with 15 partners to develop innovative solutions to improve the waste recycling into valuable new products, particularly in the construction and mining sectors.

 9